Rae Sremmurd

+Their third album, SR3MM (2018), served as a triple album and peaked at number six on the Billboard 200.
+Their fourth, Sremm 4 Life (2023), peaked at number 28.

+Lee has since shifted focus onto his solo career following the release of his 2018 single, "Sunflower" (with Post Malone).

 Biography

 Early life

-Aaquil Iben Shamon "Slim Jxmmi" Brown and his younger brother, Khalif Malik Ibn Shaman "Swae Lee" Brown, were born in Whittier, California.
+Aaquil Iben Shamon "Slim Jxmmi" Brown and Khalif Malik Ibn Shaman "Swae Lee" Brown, were born in Whittier, California.

-Their mother Bernadette Walker worked for the United States Army and her family was frequently relocated, with stays in Mississippi, Maryland, and Texas.
+Their mother Bernadette Walker worked for the United States Army and her family was frequently relocated, living in Mississippi, Maryland, and Texas.
 Slim Jxmmi and Swae Lee started practicing, dancing, and writing music together at an early age.

-While they were in middle school, the family moved to the Ida Street housing projects in Tupelo, Mississippi, to join Walker's new companion, a man named Floyd Sullivan.
+While they were in middle school, the family moved to the Ida Street nearby Joe Street housing projects in Tupelo, Mississippi, to join Walker's new companion, a man named Floyd Sullivan.